MAX FAQ

 We currently provide MAX Engine API bindings in Python, C, and—yes—Mojo.
 If there are other languages you’d like to see us support, please share in our Discord.

-How quickly will it support new model architectures as they become available as part of TensorFlow or PyTorch?
+How quickly will it support new model architectures as they become available in ML frameworks?

-One of the design principles of MAX Engine is full compatibility with models that can be trained via TensorFlow and PyTorch.
+One of the design principles of MAX Engine is full compatibility with models from supported ML frameworks.
 Hence, we will quickly support new operators as soon as a stable version of the training framework is available.

 Will I need different packages depending on the platform or hardware where my code needs to be deployed?